crandylb/small/README.txt

 02/28/2015 CRB Many updates and additions for testscan 03/01/2015 CRB Corrected some typos
 06/15/2015 CRB Update syntax directory
+09/19/2015 CRB Updates to scan directory for sc and listing output

 This directory contains files presenting my language Small and development of a compiler written in Small.